lsst/dp0-2_lsst_io/tutorials-examples/portal-howto-image-extract-pixelvalues.rst

 **Introduction:**
 This tutorial demonstrates how to extract pixel values from active images retreived from a Portal image query.

-**1. Execute an Image query.**
+**1. Execute an image query.**
 Go to `data.lsst.cloud <https://data.lsst.cloud>`_ , select the Portal Aspect, and click on the "DP0.2 Images" tab at the top.
 Enter your desired constraints for the image query, and click "Search" to execute it.

-**2. Extract pixel values along a line.**
+**2. Extract pixel values along a line (1D brightness profile).**

+**2.1.
+Select the Line Tool.**
-To extract pixel values along a line (i.e., 1D Brightness Profile of a Source), click the "Tools" icon, then select the "Line" icon under the "Extract" section.
+Click the "Tools" icon, then select the "Line" icon under the "Extract" section.
-An instruction window will appear, allowing you to choose an aperture to combine the values.
+In the instruction window, choose an aperture for combining values.

+**2.2.
+Draw and view profile.**
-Click on the start point of the image and drag to the end point to draw a line along your source.
+Click the starting point on the image, drag to the endpoint, and release.
-Once the line is drawn, a pop-up window will display the 1D brightness profile.
+A pop-up window will display the 1D brightness profile, where you can adjust the aperture if needed.

+**2.3.
+Save or download.**
-You can also adjust the aperture in this window as needed.
-To save the result temporarily, click the "Pin Chart/Table" button at the bottom left.
-This will add the table and chart next to the default results table and the active chart.
-Alternatively, you can download them directly.
-Repeat the process to add another line.
+Click "Pin Chart/Table" to add the chart and table to the result, or download them directly.
+Repeat the process to extract another profile.

 .. figure:: /_static/portal_tut06_step03a.png
     :width: 500
-    :name: portal_howto_image_analysis-1
+    :name: portal_howto_image_extract_pixelvalues-1
     :alt: A screenshot displaying a line drawn across a source, accompanied by a pop-up window showing the source's 1D brightness profile along that line.

     Figure 1: A line drawn across a source, with a pop-up window displaying the 1D brightness profile of the source.

 **3. Extract pixel information for selected points.**

+**3.1.
+Select the Points Tool.**
-To extract pixel values in the specified aperture for selected points, click the "Points" icon under the "Extract" section.
+Click the "Points" icon under the "Extract" section.
+In the instruction window, choose an aperture to combine the values.

+**3.2.
+Select points.**
+Click multiple points on the image to extract their pixel values at once.

+**3.3.
+Save or download.**
-An instruction window will appear, allowing you to choose an aperture to combine the values.
-Unlike the line extraction process, multiple points can be selected to extract their pixel values at once.
-To save the result temporarily, click the "Pin Chart/Table" button.
-Or, to save the results locally, click the "Download as Table" and/or "Download Chart" button.
-Note that the results can be saved as a DS9 region file.
+Click "Pin Chart/Table" to save the results temporariliy, or use "Download as Table" and/or "Download Chart" to save them locally.
+Results can also be saved as a DS9 region file.

 .. figure:: /_static/portal_tut06_step03b.png
-    :name: portal_howto_image_analysis-2
+    :name: portal_howto_image_extract_pixelvalues-2
     :alt: A screenshot displaying six selected points on the image (left panel), in the active chart (right panel), and in the pinned table (bottom panel), with a pop-up window offering options for file format and naming for saving.

     Figure 2: Six selected points on the image (left panel), in the active chart (right panel), and in the pinned table (bottom panel), with a pop-up window offering options for file format and naming for saving.